Women’s health, education, welfare, and rights have a decisive role to play in saving the Serengeti

 Helen Minchew of the International Women’s Health Coalition explains that “adolescent girls often have little control

 over their own lives.
 This lack of autonomy, combined with little or no access to education, information, or sexual and reproductive health care, often leads directly to adolescent pregnancy.”

-This dictate is a marker for deeper issues facing family planning.
-Many faith-based organizations in East Africa are against any artificial contraception.
+In addition, many faith-based organizations in East Africa are against any artificial contraception.
 After Magufuli’s prohibition on schooling for teen mothers, one religious organization added: “Now our job is to support the President and his administration with up to date information on the harm done to women, families and societies by widespread use of contraceptives.”

 In many communities in Tanzania, women already understand the need for smaller family size.
 Many want to use contraceptives.
 But only 26% of married women use modern contraception (mostly in urban areas), compared with 53% for Kenya.
 A recent study near the Serengeti by Aine McCarthy, a Professor of Applied Economics, found that only 12% of women were using contraceptives, even though 89% wanted to delay or prevent pregnancy.

 One big obstacle.
 Men want larger families, six times more children than women according to this study.
 Unfortunately, men rule, while women bear most of the burden and most of the risk.
 The mortality rate among women who give birth in Tanzania is among the highest in the world.
 Reducing pregnancies also reduces death of young mothers.

 The Key: Women’s Education, Health, Rights